pnp/blog/content/post/microsoft-graph-fundamentals-learning-path-module-1.md

 After introducing you to some basic concepts on Microsoft Graph, you have learned on a real-world example how to use Microsoft Graph before continuing to access data via Graph in a JavaScript application.
 This learning module is fantastic!
-If you never heard about Graph, you\'ll get everything you need to start right away with it!
+If you never heard about Graph, you'll get everything you need to start right away with it!